About

 With a passion for inspiring the next generation of dancers, Minghong is committed to fostering strong technique, artistic expression, and deep appreciation for the art of ballet in every student she teaches.

-Gregory Bench - Accompanist
+Gregory Bench

 Greg is a classically trained pianist and accomplished ballet accompanist.
 He has played for ballet schools in Northern Utah, Southern California, and Phoenix, and has accompanied numerous musicals, choral groups, weddings, and other events.
 He is fond of Romantic-era music and classical ballets, and when he is not playing the piano, he enjoys reading, cooking, yoga, and staying active.
 Join Greg Tuesday evenings from 6:30 – 8pm in our Intermediate Ballet Open Class!

-Natalie Nerat - Creative Movement, Primary & Pre-Pro Ballet
+Creative Movement, Primary & Pre-Pro Contemporary

-Veronica Tirado - Level 1 - 3B Ballet
+Level 1 Ballet

 Originally from Mazatlán, Mexico, Veronica began dancing at 13 and later earned a scholarship to the Escuela Nacional de Artes in Havana, Cuba, graduating in 1998 as a ballet dancer and teacher.
 She performed with Ballet de Monterrey (2000–2003) and taught in various schools across Mexico before moving to the U.S. in 2006.